AdrianG0954/RAG_model/README.md

 3. **Install Required Python Modules**: Use pip to install the necessary modules.
 Run the following commands:

     ```bash
-    (keep in mind you need visual studio's c++ build tools and your own API key for AI use)
     pip install langchain-community
     pip install openai
     pip install langchain-chroma